Technology

 • Overfitting: Your model memorizes training data and fails on new data.

-• Regularization: Techniques (like dropout/L2) that reduce overfitting.
+• Regularization: Techniques (like dropout or L2) that reduce overfitting.

 • Learning Rate: How big each training step is when updating weights.